fossasia/eventyay-tickets/doc/api/resources/submissions.rst

-do_not_record                         boolean                    Indicates if the speaker consent to recordings of their talk is_featured                           boolean                    Indicates if the talk is show in the schedule preview / sneak peek content_locale                        string                     The language the submission is in, e.g. "en" or "de" slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101"}`` if they exist.
+do_not_record                         boolean                    Indicates if the speaker consent to recordings of their talk is_featured                           boolean                    Indicates if the talk is show in the schedule preview / sneak peek content_locale                        string                     The language the submission is in, e.g. "en" or "de" slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101", "room_id": 12}`` if they exist.
 This will not be present til after the schedule is released. slot_count                            number                     How often this submission may be scheduled. image                                 string                     The submission image URL answers                               list                       The question answers given by the speakers.
 Available if the requesting user has organiser permissions, and if the ``questions`` query parameter is passed.